-Small spaces don’t have to look small if you’re smart about mixing paving materials.
-Here, for example, a narrow backyard looks a lot wider than it actually is because the bricks were laid in several complementary patterns that draw the eye through the space.
+Small spaces don’t have to look cramped if you’re smart about mixing paving materials.
+Here, a narrow backyard looks a lot wider than it actually is because the bricks were laid in several complementary patterns that draw the eye through the space.
 The two small patios are separated by a strip of concrete that creates the illusion that the area has doubled in size.

 Plant a Garden

 Why not put your backyard to work for you?
-Replace your time-consuming lawn with a garden that’s as attractive as it is edible.
-Here, a narrow ribbon of turf was removed and a handsome vegetable garden was added in its place.
+Replace your time-consuming lawn with a garden that’s attractive and edible.
+Here, a narrow ribbon of turf was removed and a lush vegetable garden was added in its place.
 Rows of lettuce, kale, beans, and other colorful crops provide interest and lots of delicious meals.

 Deck the Yard

 If you have wet or uneven ground, why not deck the area and sell your lawn mower at your next garage sale?
 Here, a shady, muddy backyard was given dry footing with the addition of a large raised deck.
-Eliminating mowing and weeding chores gives the family a lot more time to relax together in their elevated backyard.
+Eliminating mowing and weeding chores will give you a lot more time to relax with family and friends in your elevated backyard.

 Grow Flowers, Not Grass

-Keeping a lawn in top form takes a lot of work and uses valuable resources -- fertilizer, water, herbicides, and gas for the mower.
-Instead of spending time and money just to keep your grass happy, why not grow flowers instead?
+Keeping a lawn in top form takes a lot of work and uses valuable resources, including fertilizer, water, herbicides, and gas for the mower (unless you go electric).
+Instead of spending time and money just to keep your grass happy, why not grow flowering plants instead?
 Here, a hard-to-mow scrap of lawn on a backyard hillside was replaced with a gorgeous collection of roses, vines, and perennial flowers.
 The garden provides the family with armloads of fresh flowers and keeps the neighborhood birds and butterflies nourished.

 Plan for Family Fun

 Just removing the lawn isn’t enough to turn your backyard into a showplace.
 You need to think about how you want to use the space and build the landscape around your family’s needs.
 For example, in this backyard, the lawn was covered up with large slabs of concrete spaced a few inches apart.
-Then, the family added a handsome stucco fireplace to provide a visual anchor for the yard.
-The fireplace encourages the family to spend more time together after dark.
+Then, the family added a handsome stucco fireplace to provide a visual anchor for the yard and allow for entertaining after dark.

 Take your cues from Mother Nature when designing your backyard.
 Instead of a manicured lawn, use native shrubs, wildflowers, and stone to create a natural look.
-In this backyard, a granite waterfall slowly trickles through mixed beds of wild and domestic plants.
-The upkeep is minimal and the garden looks as though it was always in place.
+In this backyard, a granite waterfall slowly trickles through mixed beds of ground-covering plants.
+The upkeep is minimal and the garden looks like it sprung up naturally.